Relationship Issues

 Childhood Emotional Neglect: Examples, Signs, and Treatment

 In the Bible’s view, children are a gift and one of the ways the Lord shows His favor to people.
 One Psalm says, Behold, children are a gift of the Lord, The fruit of the womb is a reward.
 Like arrows in the hand of a warrior, So are the children of one’s youth.
 Blessed is the man whose quiver is full of them; They will not be ashamed When they speak with their enemies in the gate – Psalm 127:3-5, NASB These precious gifts come to us vulnerable and in need of nurture.
 It’s the responsibility of a parent or caregiver to provide a safe environment that allows that child to flourish and meet their full potential.
 The unfortunate reality, however, is that not every parent or caregiver has the intention, capacity, resources, or skills to meet the needs of a child successfully.
 Childhood emotional neglect is a concern that affects many children when they are young, and its impact lasts into their adulthood.
+Frisco Christian Counseling can help individuals address and heal from the long-term effects of childhood emotional neglect, offering support for emotional growth and healing.
 Defining childhood emotional neglect The picture that might be conjured when you hear the word ‘neglect’ in connection with children could be a dark one.
 You might picture neglect as starving or isolating a child from contact with other people by locking them up in a basement.
 Such actions, because they are intentionally disregarding the needs and well-being of a child, would be better classified as childhood emotional abuse.
 ‘Neglect’ primarily names the way a parent or caregiver fails to notice or act upon a child’s expressed needs.
-Examples of childhood emotional neglect A parent who meets the physical needs of a child can be emotionally neglectful if they don’t meet the emotional needs of that child.
-Some of the examples of childhood emotional neglect include: Brushing off a child’s feelings as unimportant or exaggerated.
-Not listening when a child expresses [...]
+Examples of childhood emotional neglect A parent who meets the physical needs of a child can be emotionally neglectful if they don’t meet the emotional needs of that child. [...]

 Comments Off on Childhood Emotional Neglect: Examples, Signs, and Treatment